 The University of Hawaii has many facilities that have become assets to the students.

 Established in 1960 by former President Lyndon B. Johnson and Congress, the East-West Center has grown to become a major diplomatic institution of the world and had opened an auxiliary in Washington, DC in 2001.
 Professionals and students from all over the world study and work together at the Center to better understand current issues in society, and explore ways of addressing them.

 Mauna Kea Observatory

 The Mauna Kea Observatory, located on top of dormant volcano Mauna Kea on the Big Island, is one of the world’s premier astronomical research facilities.
-Founded in 1967, the observatory is at an altitude of 13,796 feet above sea level, and consists of various multi-national astronomical instruments.
-The altitude and isolation in the middle of the Pacific Ocean allows unobstructed views of space without any interference.
+Founded in 1967, the observatory is at an altitude of 13,796 feet above sea level and consists of various multi-national astronomical instruments.
+The altitude and isolation in the middle of the Pacific Ocean allow unobstructed views of space without any interference.